 -- The Garden, Flailing Wings

--- Bethany Curve, Spacirelei -- kind of goth, kind of ambient, kind
+-- Bethany Curve, Spacirelei -- kind of goth, kind of ambient, kind of 80s experimental

 -- Trance, Forgotten Music